axiros/terminal_markdown_viewer/README.md

 - this repo

 Further a 256 color terminal (for now best with dark background) and font support for a few special separator characters (which you could change in mdv.py).

+> For light terms you'd just need to revert the 5 colors from the themes, since they are sorted by luminocity.

 Further I did not test anything on windows.